pism/pism/doc/pismpython/inverse/ssa_inverse.rst

    The normalization constant :math:`c_N` is selected so that if :math:`|\tY_{i,j}|=`\ :cfg:`inv_ssa_velocity_scale` at all grid points, then :math:`J_S(\tY)=1`.

-   Note that this functional supports grid points without SSA velocity observations by setting :math:`\tw=0` at such points.

 * **Log-Relative** (:cfg:`log_relative`)

  This is a functional of the form